 Raftelis Financial Consultants, Inc. ("Raftelis") is pleased to submit this report for your review and consideration regarding the preparation of a six- (6) year financial forecast (the "Financial Forecast") for the water and wastewater utility enterprise fund (the "System") operations on behalf of the Town of Highland Beach (the "Town").
 The primary purpose of the development of the financial forecast was to identify the ability of the System operating revenues (derived essentially from bi-monthly rates for service) to adequately fund the expenditure requirements of the System, including the funding of the identified capital improvements or needs as identified by the Town (the "net revenue requirements") and to propose adjusted rates to fully fund the cost of providing service and to promote a favorable fiscal position for the System to minimize financial risk (the "Financial Forecast").
 The study also included an evaluation of the rate structure used to recover the cost of providing service and offers suggestions to more equitably recover the cost of providing service, continues to promote conservation, and follows industry norms.
-Specifically, the Financial Forecast focuses on the sufficiency of the existing rate revenues to fund the operation and maintenance expenses and the capital improvement plan and provide additional information to the Town with respect to the anticipated sources of available funding (i.e., anticipated indebtedness, increased operating margins from future rate adjustments, etc.) for the capital project and major maintenance expenditures identified for the Fiscal Year 2020 (the current budget year and referred to as the "Test Year") and the projected Fiscal Years 2021 through 2029 (the "Projection Period" and including the Test Year, the "Forecast Period").
+Specifically, the Financial Forecast focuses on the sufficiency of the existing rate revenues to fund the operation and maintenance expenses and the capital improvement plan and provide additional information to the Town with respect to the anticipated sources of available funding (i.e., anticipated indebtedness, increased operating margins from future rate adjustments, etc.) for the capital project and major maintenance expenditures identified for the Fiscal Year 2020 (the current budget year when the study was started and the projected Fiscal Years 2021(the "Test Year") through 2025 (the "Forecast Period").